Gaussian Elimination in Symplectic and split orthogonal groups: Orthogonal and Symplectic Groups

 \section{Orthogonal and Symplectic Groups}

-We begin with a brief introduction of orthogonal and symplectic groups.
+We begin with a brief introduction to orthogonal and symplectic groups.
 We follow Carter~\cite{ca}, Taylor~\cite{ta} and Grove~\cite{gr} in our introduction.
 In this section, we \textbf{fix some notations} which will be used throughout this paper.
 We denote the transpose of a matrix $X$ by $\tr{X}$.
+As usual, $te_{i,j}$ denote the matrix unit with $t$ in the $(i,j)$ place and $0$ everywhere else.